Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net): Related Work

-Point-based network can directly learn features on a point cloud and separate it into several parts.
-Point clouds are irregular, unordered and unstructured.
-PointNet \cite{Charles_2017} can directly learn features from point cloud and retain the point cloud permutation invariance with a symmetric function like maximum function and sum function.
-PointNet can learn point wise feature with the combination of several MLP layers and a max-pooling layer.
-PointNet is a pioneer that directly learn on point cloud.
-A series of point-based network has been proposed based on PointNet.
-However, PointNet can only learn features on each point instead on the local structure.
-So PointNet++ is presented to get local structure from neighborhood with a hierarchy network~\cite{qi2017pointnet}.
+The point-based network can directly learn features on a point cloud and separate them into several parts.
+Point clouds are irregular, unordered, and unstructured.
+PointNet \cite{Charles_2017} can directly learn features from the point cloud and retain the point cloud permutation invariance with a symmetric function like maximum function and summation function.
+PointNet can learn {point-wise} features with the combination of several MLP layers and a max-pooling layer.
+PointNet is a pioneer that directly learns on the point cloud.
+A series of point-based networks has been proposed based on PointNet.
+However, PointNet can only learn features on each point instead of on the local structure.
+So PointNet++ is presented to get local structure from the neighborhood with a hierarchy network~\cite{qi2017pointnet}.
 PointSIFT \cite{DBLP:journals/corr/abs-1807-00652} is proposed to encode orientation and reach scale awareness.
 Instead of using K-means to cluster and KNN to generate neighborhoods like the grouping method PointNet++, PointWeb \cite{Zhao_2019_CVPR} {is proposed} to get the relations between all the points constructed in {a local} fully-connected web.
-As to convolution based method.
-RS-CNN takes a local point cloud subset as its input and maps the low-level relation to high level relation as the convolution to better learn the feature.
-PointConv \cite{wu2019pointconv} uses the existing algorithm, using a Monte Carlo estimation to define the convolution.
-PointCNN \cite{li2018pointcnn} uses $\chi-conv$ transformation to convert point cloud into a latent and cananical order.
-As to point convolution methods, Parametric Continuous Convolutional Neural Network(PCCN) \cite{8578372} is proposed based on a parametric continuous convolution layers, whose kernel function is parameterized by MLPs and spans the continuous vector space.
-As to Graph based method, compared with other methods, graph-based methods can better learn the features like shapes and geometric structures in point clouds.
+As to convolution-based method.
+RS-CNN takes a local point cloud subset as its input and maps the low-level relation to the high-level relation to learn the feature better.
+PointConv \cite{wu2019pointconv} uses the existing algorithm, using a Monte Carlo estimation to define the convolution. {PointCNN \cite{li2018pointcnn} uses $\chi-conv$ transformation to convert the point cloud into a latent and canonical order.} As to point convolution methods, Parametric Continuous Convolutional Neural Network(PCCN) \cite{8578372} is proposed based on parametric continuous convolution layers, whose kernel function is parameterized by MLPs and spans the continuous vector space.
+Graph-based methods can better learn the features like shapes and geometric structures in point clouds.
 Graph Attention Convolution(GAC)~\cite{2018graph} can learn several relevant features from local {neighborhoods} by dynamically assigning attention weights to points in different {neighborhoods} and feature channels.
-Dynamic Graph CNN(DG-CNN) \cite{Wang_2019} constructs several dynamic graphs in {neighborhood}, and concatenate the local and global {features} to extract better features and update each graph after each layer of the network dynamically.
-FoldingNet adopts the auto-encoder structure to encode the point cloud $N\times3$ to $1\times512$ and decode it to $M\times3$ with the aid of chamfer loss to construct the auto-encoder network.
+Dynamic Graph CNN(DG-CNN) \cite{Wang_2019} constructs several dynamic graphs in {neighborhood}, and concatenates the local and global {features} to extract better features and update them each graph after each layer of the network dynamically.
+FoldingNet {adopts} the auto-encoder structure to encode the point cloud $N\times3$ to $1\times512$ and decode it to $M\times3$ with the aid of chamfer loss to construct the auto-encoder network.